WebexCommunity/WebexPythonSDK/docs/index.rst

-.. currentmodule:: ciscosparkapi
+.. currentmodule:: webexteamsdk

 =============
-ciscosparkapi
+webexteamsdk
 =============

 *Simple, lightweight, scalable Python API wrapper for the Cisco Spark APIs*

 -------------------------------------------------------------------------------

-Welcome to the docs!  ciscosparkapi is a *community developed* Pythonic wrapping of the Cisco Spark APIs.
+Welcome to the docs!  webexteamsdk is a *community developed* Pythonic wrapping of the Cisco Spark APIs.
 The package represents all of the Cisco Spark API interactions via native Python tools.
 Making working with the Cisco Spark APIs in Python a *native* and *natural* experience.

-**ciscosparkapi helps you get things done faster.**  We take care of the API semantics, and you can focus on writing your code.
+**webexteamsdk helps you get things done faster.**  We take care of the API semantics, and you can focus on writing your code.

-With ciscosparkapi, you can easily:
+With webexteamsdk, you can easily:

 * Interact with the Cisco Spark APIs in an interactive Python session